open/close all folders

 - Princess Sophia befriends one of these in the Awakening series, who then gives her a ride to the Skyward Kingdom.

-- Shin Megami Tensei IV's take on the Centaur includes a pair of these on its shoulders.
+- In keeping with the series tendency for bizarre creature designs, Shin Megami Tensei IV's take on the Centaur includes a pair of winged unicorns on its shoulders.

 My Little Pony

 - In the My Little Pony franchise, these were almost unheard of until Generation 4, the first generation to feature permanently winged unicorns.